-Since the 1920s, the service dog has helped aid people with disabilities.
+Since the 1920s, best service dog has helped aid people with disabilities.
 But it’s only recently that the public has begun to realize the tremendous benefits dogs can have for our physical and mental health.
 It has led to a surge in people bringing their pets in public.

-The prevalence of pets in public presents different challenges for people with service dogs.
+The prevalence of pets in public presents different challenges for people with the best service dogs.
 If you're already the lucky owner of an SA (Service Animal), you've likely had someone ask you to prove your dog's status, especially in no-pets establishments.
 It can be a frustrating experience, but it doesn't have to be.

 As we'll discuss below, you can feel confident about taking your SA anywhere with practice and the right tools.

 The short answer is yes.
 An employee of a business is welcome to ask two questions of anyone entering their brick and mortar.
 First, they can inquire if your pup is a required service animal because of a disability.
 Secondly, they can legally ask what tasks or work the dog has undergone training to execute.